-DCFS "Schedule D" Foster Care provides family environments for children with serious psychological problems who are at high risk of requiring more restrictive and higher-cost placements.
+The Department of Children and Family Services (DCFS) "Schedule D" Foster Care attempts to provide family environments for children with serious psychological problems who are at high risk of requiring more restrictive and higher-cost placements.

 D-Rate foster parents receive specialized training for parenting a child with severe psychological problems and their home must satisfy D-Rate certification requirements.
 The D-rate foster parents receive supplemental compensation because of the additional responsibilities involved in caring for emotionally disturbed children.
-The D-Rate Assessment Program is a collaborative effort between DCFS and DMH.
-DMH supervises clinical assessors who evaluate D-Rate children in foster homes at admission.
-These assessments help to determine the appropriateness of the placement of these children in D-Rate-approved foster homes.

 When a child is placed in a D-Rate foster home, a DCFS caseworker evaluates the child and then, if appropriate, refers the case to the DCFS D-Rate Unit to assess the child's eligibility for D-Rate services.
 The request is reviewed by the DCFS D-Rate Unit and referred to the DMH D-Rate Unit when it is appropriate for further assessment.
-A DMH-contracted licensed clinician is then assigned to the case and carries out an in-depth assessment of the child by interviewing the child and caregiver, usually in the caregiver's home, which may be located in any of the SPAs.
+A DMH-contracted licensed clinician is then assigned to the case and carries out an in-depth assessment of the child by interviewing the child and caregiver, usually in the caregiver's home, which may be located in any of the Los Angeles County Service Areas.
 D-Rate assessments are also conducted in out-of-county homes when necessary, also by DMH-contracted assessors.

-Within three weeks of the assignment date, the assessor completes a clinical assessment including findings regarding whether the client meets D-Rate criteria (based on DCFS D-Rate criteria.)
-The assessor submits the report and the clinical chart to the D-Rate Assessment/Case Management Unit.
+Within three weeks of assignment date, the assessor completes a clinical assessment including findings regarding whether the client meets D-Rate criteria (based on DCFS D-Rate criteria).
+The D-Rate assessor submits the report to the D-Rate Unit via electronic record.

-During FY 12-13, an average of 61 DCFS children were evaluated in this manner each month.
-The completed assessment and recommendations are reviewed by the assigned DMH D-Rate Medical Case Worker and the DMH D-Rate Unit Supervisor and returned to the DCFS D-Rate Unit with recommendations regarding whether the client appears to meet D-Rate criteria, and additional mental health and other social services that may be helpful to improve the client's level of functioning and alleviate mental health symptoms.
-The DCFS D-Rate Unit makes the final determination of the suitability of D-Rate placements.
+During FY 2013-2014, a total of 917 D-Rate Assessments were completed by contracted licensed clinicians.
+The completed assessments were reviewed by the DMH Unit Supervisor and returned to DCFS with recommendations regarding whether the client appears to meet D-Rate criteria.
+In addition, the Unit Supervisor also indicates whether other mental health services may be helpful to improve the client's level of functioning and alleviate mental health symptoms and problematic behaviors.
+The DCFS D-Rate Unit makes the final determination of D-Rate eligibility and the suitability of the child's placement.

-During FY 12-13, 737 D-Rate assessments were carried out by DMH-contracted clinicians.
-The DMH D-Rate Unit Medical Case Workers followed up on 100% of the assessed cases to ensure linkage to appropriate mental health services.
-Approximately 90% of the assessed cases were linked with LA County contracted agencies, and the other cases were linked with non-DMH contracted agencies.
+Lastly, DMH Medical Case Workers followed up on 100% of all cases to ensure linkage to appropriate mental health services based on the recommendations of the contracted licensed clinician.
+The majority of the assessed cases were ultimately linked to County-contracted mental health provider agencies.